 Bethel’s next single and music video, “Rhinestone Rodeo,” was released in May, 2019.
 It was premiered online by Billboard, and saw its national television premier on CMT Music in June.
 Bethel’s 2019 “Rhinestone Rodeo Tour” exposed the gypsy songstress to thousands of fans across the country with shows in seven states.
 From solo acoustic performances at venues like New York City’s famed Rockwood Music Hall, to full band shows at influential spaces including Tidball’s in Bowling Green and The City Winery in Nashville, Bethel mesmerized audiences with her electric live shows and profound connection to her craft.

 Bethel released the single and “behind the scenes” in-studio music video “The House Is On Fire” in October, 2019.
 The single was premiered simultaneously by Americana Highways and The Boot and was featured on the CMT “Next Women of Country” Spotify playlist.
 The official music video for the song was given its world premiere in March of 2020 on Ditty TV, a leading Americana music online and broadcast network.
 It was also showcased on Gretsch Guitars‘ blog and debuted on CMT.
 The song also won First Place in the Americana category at the 2019 International Songwriting Competition.

 Bethel tours across America and has opened for many artists across multiple genres, including The Black Lillies, Canaan Smith, Nine Days, Smithfield, The Beach Boys, Trisha Yearwood, and others.
 Her music has received acclaim from renowned publications including Billboard, The Washington Post, Americana Highways, The Alternate Root, Holler Country, Wide Open Country, Taste of Country, The Boot, Maverick Magazine, and others.
-She is also a “Featured Artist” endorsee of Gretsch Guitars and Furch Guitars.
+She is also a “Featured Artist” endorsee of Gretsch Guitars, Furch Guitars, and Taylor Guitars.